Business Sale & Liquidity Planning Tool

 Balance at Horizon

 Important Assumptions This illustration models a federal-tax-only asset sale using 2026 federal brackets.
-Long-term capital gains thresholds shown are illustrative 2026 estimates: 0% rate up to approximately $96K single / $96K joint taxable income, 15% rate up to approximately $533K single / $600K joint, 20% above.
-Actual 2026 LTCG thresholds may differ when finalized.
+LTCG thresholds are illustrative 2026 estimates (0% up to ~$96K, 15% up to ~$600K joint, 20% above).
 NIIT thresholds ($200K single / $250K joint) are statutory and not inflation-adjusted.
-The tool assumes the entire sale closes in one tax year, no installment sale treatment, no Section 1031 like-kind exchanges, no Opportunity Zone deferrals, no Section 1202 (QSBS) exclusion (which applies only to certain original-issuance C-corp stock held 5+ years), no Section 1244 ordinary loss treatment, no charitable strategies (Donor-Advised Funds, CRTs, etc.), no state or local taxes, no Alternative Minimum Tax.
-The post-sale sustainability projection assumes constant returns, no inflation adjustment to desired income, no future taxes on portfolio withdrawals, and no other income sources.
-Cost basis allocation between asset categories follows the entered percentages proportionally, which simplifies real-world basis allocation rules.
+The tool assumes the entire sale closes in one tax year, no installment sale treatment, no Section 1031 exchanges, no Opportunity Zone deferrals, no Section 1202 (QSBS) exclusion, no Section 1244 treatment, no charitable strategies, no state or local taxes, no AMT.
+The sustainability projection assumes constant returns, no inflation adjustment to income, no future taxes on withdrawals, and no other income.
+Basis is allocated across asset categories proportionally, which simplifies real-world rules.

 Want to discuss your specific business sale planning?